JhonEgbret/Geopolis/Nekocious Neko.md

 ## 1749
 - NEKOUTA can no longer be in public without being persecuted - Their life as official citizens are **over**.
 They first realize this at the planet of [[Af-Uyan]].
 - Jerojero is used by them to enter planets discreetly, as the others do not know of his existence --> Their plan very shortly backfires, Jerojero does not specify why he was recognized.
-- The Onylicious is upgraded to a Class-A ship at the Craftsmen's Station of [[Mecina]]
+- The Onylicious is upgraded to a Class-B ship at the Craftsmen's Station of [[Mecina]]
 - The [[Nekocious Fighters' Guild]] is formed and amasses a total of 40 capable fighters - Their preparations are complete.
 ### **- THE HEIST OF LIMPEX -**
 #### - HEIST IS ON THE COMPANY BUILDING OF LIMPEX, AT THE MOON OF AFRELLIS